corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/packaging/gradle-plugin/tuning-osgi-metadata.md

 ## Corda metadata

-The plugin will generate the following tags in the "main" jar's `MANIFEST.MF` by default:
+The plugin will generate the following tags in the "main" `.jar`'s `MANIFEST.MF` by default:
 - `Corda-Contract-Classes`
 - `Corda-Flow-Classes`
 - `Corda-MappedSchema-Classes`